Architecturally significant requirements

 Architecturally significant requirements are those requirements that have a measurable effect on a computer system’s architecture.
 This can comprise both software and hardware requirements.
-They are a subset of requirements, the subset that affects the architecture of a system in measurably identifiable ways.
+They are a subset of requirements that affect a system architecture in measurably identifiable ways.

 Relation to non-functional requirements and quality attributes

 Architecturally significant requirements were only recently, as of 2016, recognized as an important notion.
-When talking about architecture, the terms non-functional requirements or quality attributes are often used.
-However recent empirical studies show that, for a software system, not all non-functional requirements affect its architecture, and functional requirements can also affect its architecture.
-This research suggests that, when discussing software architecture, it is worth distinguishing which software requirements are architecturally significant, as well as whether they are functional.
+When discussing architecture, the terms non-functional requirements or quality attributes are often used.
+However, recent empirical studies show that, for a software system, not all non-functional requirements affect its architecture, and functional requirements can also affect its architecture.
+This research suggests distinguishing which software requirements are architecturally significant and whether they are functional when discussing software architecture is worth it.

 Characteristics

-Architecturally significant requirements can be characterized from the following aspects.
+Architecturally significant requirements can be characterized by the following aspects.

 Descriptive characteristics

 Architecturally significant requirements are often hard to define and articulate, tend to be expressed vaguely, tend to be initially neglected, tend to be hidden within other requirements, and are subjective, variable, and situational.
 Other requirements could also demonstrate these descriptive characteristics.
 However, architecturally significant requirements’ significance made these manifestations unique and challenging.